TimothySubekti0322/SEA-Cinema/README.md

   npm i -g nodemon
 ```

-Now you can run the website by type http://localhost:3000/ in your browser
+Now you can run the website by typing http://localhost:3000/ in your browser

 ## References